avaragado/contentful-backup/README.md

 $ contentful-backup
     [--dir <target-dir>]
     [--space <space-id> <cda-token>]...
-    [--every <minutes>]
+    [--every <minutes>...]
     [--plugins [save-disk | log-console | log-file | git-commit | <module-name>]...]
 ```

 Backs up the space or spaces specified into the target directory (which must already exist, and defaults to the current directory).
 A token must be a valid Content Delivery API token for the preceding space id.

 Specify `--every` to automatically back up the spaces periodically.
 In this mode, the app does a backup run, sleeps for the defined period, then repeats: the app never exits.
+If multiple numbers are supplied, they're used for a form of exponential backoff: When content changes in a backup run, the first number in the sequence is used for the sleep period.
+For each backup run where content doesn't change, the next number is used, eventually repeating the last number.

 Specify `--plugins` with a list of plugin names to use these plugins, in order.
 Use a path (absolute, or relative to the target or current directory) or module name to use a node module as a plugin.
 See below for the built-in plugins.
 Defaults to `save-disk log-console`.
 (Unless you write your own plugin to replace `save-disk`, always include that in your list otherwise nothing gets saved to disk.)